flenniken/statictea/docs/readjson.md

 # readJsonStream

-Read a json stream and return the variables in a dictionary value.
+Read a json stream and return the parsed data in a value object or return a warning.

 ```nim
 proc readJsonStream(stream: Stream): ValueOr